Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

   * 08/03/2023: Integrated the route traversal methods from the `Mapping` repo
       * Fixed incorrect back-on-track point
       * Removed section instructing robot to move within the line detection method
+  * 09/03/2023: Fixed doubling back if off course.
+      * If the robot becomes 'off-course' but an obstacle is between it and the ideal path then it continues as normal until past the obstacle

 # TODO